Drugs

 • 1 mg every 3 to 5 minutes IV or IO

-• In shockable rhythms early defibrillation should be performed as soon as possible, before any other resuscitation interventions
+• In shockable rhythms early defibrillation should be performed as soon as possible, before any other resuscitation interventions (with the exception of chest compressions while preparing defibrillation).

 Go to full drug description